rahat-abir/Blog_post_project/README.md

   - Register new users.
   - Login and logout functionality.
 - **Post Management**
-  - Create, edit, and delete blog posts.
   - View a list of all posts.
   - View full post details.
 - **Responsive UI**
   - Clean, user-friendly design.
   - Mobile-friendly layout.
+  - Proper use of Template inheritance

 ---